 Transportation projects are typically designed and built by ODOT, Lane County, the MPO's city jurisdictions, and Lane Transit District using federal, state, and local funding sources.
 These sources are assumed in the revenue forecasts as resources to fund this Plan's projects and programs.
-This section discusses each funding source and its applicability.
-Figure 34 provides a summary of federal, state, and local funding sources.
+This section discusses the funding sources and their applicability.
+Figure 34 provides a summary of federal, state, and local funding sources (this summary is not intended to be inclusive of every source).